Our 20/20 family has deep roots...

 Originally from rural South Western Ontario, Bill lives and works in the Arctic Community of Kugluktuk, Nunavut., Bill was an early adopter in Ontario Solar Power, and Biofuel Energy in an agricultural setting.
 He joined The Hamlet of Kugluktuk team as the Economic Development Officer in 2015, and is a Nunavut Economic Developers Association Board Member.
 With direction from Hamlet Council, Bill was the project lead for Kugluktuk Recreation Complex 60kW Solar PV System.
 Bill is interested in assisting the diesel reliant off-grid community to build localized renewable energy capacity while nurturing: economic opportunities, community driven initiatives, and long term sustainability planning.

-Blaine is from Rankin Inlet Nunavut and is the maintenance manager for a Nunavut birthrate investment and properties company.
+Blaine is from Rankin Inlet Nunavut and is the maintenance manager for a Nunavut birthright investment and properties company.
 He is a proud father of 3 beautiful girls and he would like to see the north as a clean and affordable place to raise his kids and future generations.
-He hopes to see the territory slowing move away from its heavy diesel dependant ways and invest into cleaner green energy.
+He hopes to see the territory slowing move away from its heavy diesel dependent ways and invest into cleaner green energy.

 Mikisew Cree Nation